-The purpose of classification is to identify clearly that The purpose of classification is to identify clearly that land made available for use by the general public (community) and that land which need not (operational).
-How public land is classified determines the ease of officially a council can have dealings in public land including its sale leasing or licensing.
-It also provides for transparency in council's strategic asset management or disposal of public land.
+The purpose of classification is to identify clearly that land made available for use by the general public.
+Community) and that land which need not (operational).
+How public land is classified determines the ease or difficulty a council can have dealings in public land, including its sale, leasing or licensing, it also provides for transparency in council's strategic asset management or disposal of public land.

 Community land must not be sold, exchanged or otherwise disposed of by a council.
 It can be leased.

-but there are restrictions on the grant of leases and but there are restrictions on the grant of leases and licences, and also on the way community land can be used.
+but there are restrictions on the grant of leases and licences, and also on the way community land can be used.
 A plan of management (PoM), adopted by council, is required for all community land, and details the specific uses and management of the land.

-There are no special restrictions on council powers to manage, develop, dispose, or change the nature and use of operational land.
+There are no special restrictions on council powers to manage, develop dispose, or change the nature and use of operational land.